Kezxia/Cloud-SOC-Setup/README.md

 ![Azure image](https://imgur.com/Irqwwio.png)
 3. Create our own rule that allows any inbound traffic.<br>
 ![Azure image](https://imgur.com/DEYagKA.png)
-  - Click Inbound security rules, then click Add
+  a.
+Click Inbound security rules, then click Add<br>
-  - Change Destination port ranges from 8080 to * = any
+  b.
+Change Destination port ranges from 8080 to * = any<br>
-  - Priority needs to be lower than the priorities already there (65000) so 100 is fine
+  c.
+Priority needs to be lower than the priorities already there (65000) so 100 is fine<br>
-  - Change name to DANGER_AllowAnyCustomAnyinbound (it can be any name really)
+  d.
+Change name to DANGER_AllowAnyCustomAnyinbound (it can be any name really)<br>
-  - Select Add
+  e.
+Select Add<br>
 ![Azure image](https://imgur.com/zsvqd8v.png)
 4. Select Overview to see the security rule has been added.<br>
 ![Azure image](https://imgur.com/7LrEOet.png)